Think of internet security like personal protective equipment and CDC guidelines.

 - Keep all of your applications up to date.

 - Typically, dates for applications have the latest patches and solutions for security issues and compromised information.

-With the implementation of shelter-in-place and state restrictions, people across the globe are telecommuting and working from home, now more than ever.
-This radical shift to remote working has led to an increase in successful cyber attacks and breaches.
+With the implementation of shelter-in-place and state and county-wide restrictions, people across the globe who can work or attend classes remotely are doing so more than ever.
+This shift to remote work and education has led to an increase in successful cyber attacks and breaches.
 Check out this 2020 Q1 Data Breach Report from RiskBased Security.

-We mustn’t make the same mistake and be more proactive about protecting our digital livelihood before it is too late.
-That’s why we at Presence have made it our mission to provide users with resources and tools to help protect you from the dangerous pitfalls of today’s internet landscape.
-Take advantage of this online PPE, and don’t let your digital persona succumb to viruses and online threats.
+Ideally, we do not repeat past mistakes and instead are proactive about protecting our health and our online presence before trouble visits our us.
+At Presence, our mission is to provide resources and tools to help protect you from the dangerous pitfalls of today’s internet.
+Take advantage of the types digital PPS (personally protective software) mentioned in this article, and don’t let your digital persona succumb to spying, viruses, and other online threats.

-Read more about online privacy: 10 Tips to Protect Your Online Privacy and continue your journey to a more secure online experience.
+Read more about online privacy at our 10 Tips to Protect Your Online Privacy and continue your journey to a more secure online experience.